 Old Tram Sintra - Praia das Maças Timetable

 Adult: €3.00 Single, OAP & Child: €2.00 Single, Infant <6: FREE

 Avenue Heliodoro Salgado, Sintra, Portugal. | 38º 48' 12.0" N | 08º 37' 17.62" W

-Variations of Queijadas, sweet cheesecake type pastries, are found all over Portugal and the Portuguese speaking world.
-It is in Sintra they have their origin and well worth trying if visiting the town.
+Variations of Queijadas, sweet cheesecake-type pastries, are found all over Portugal and the Portuguese-speaking world.
+It is in Sintra they have their origin and are well worth trying if visiting the town.
 Made from a ricotta-like cheese called Requeijão, egg yolks and a pinch of Cinnamon.
-They're incredibly rich in texture and sweet, with a fluffy sweet crust on top.
+They're incredibly rich in texture and sweet, with a fluffy sweet top crust.
 The exact recipe is a closely guarded secret.
-There are records of Queijadas being baked at the Convento da Penha Longa since 1227AD, they were used as part payment of rent.
+There are records of Queijadas being baked at the Convento da Penha Longa since 1227AD.
+Queijadas were even used as part payment for rent.

-The Queijadas da Sapa bakery has proudly been making these little delights since 1756 and continue to be hand made in the traditional yet time-consuming way.
+The Queijadas da Sapa bakery has proudly been making these little delights since 1756 and continues to be made in the traditional yet time-consuming way.
 Queijadas can be bought directly from the bakery, (located close to the Sintra train station) or from various other outlets across town.
-A six-pack makes a great culinary souvenir.
+A six-pack makes an excellent culinary souvenir.

 The speedy A5 and A16 motorways will whisk you west from central Lisbon.
 A more picturesque routes from Cascais via the Parque Natural de Sintra-Cascais on the A16 and N247.